makkes/cluster-flux/README.md

 ./up.sh
 ```

-After that you should be able to access the Traefik Dashboard at https://172.18.255.1/ops/portal/traefik/dashboard/.
+After that you should be able to access the Kubernetes Dashboard at https://172.18.255.1/ops/portal/kubernetes/.